 Not much rain on the way but it sure was blowing.

-Weather report is for the situation to clear up by lunchtime tomorrow.
-Still plenty of food left.
+The weather report is for the situation to clear up by lunchtime tomorrow.
+Still, plenty of food left.
 I scoffed a double portion of nuts, two cups of soup, and a double ration of de-hy flavouring with my standard rice.

-Hoping for an uncharacteristic early start tomorrow, and hitching to Kaikoura, that has a big supermarket for resupply, or Hanmer via the Inland Highway.
+Hoping for an uncharacteristic early start tomorrow, and hitching to Kaikoura, which has a big supermarket for resupply, or Hanmer via the Inland Highway.